Eloy Jiménez Player Props: White Sox vs. Mariners

-The Chicago White Sox, including Eloy Jimenez (.250 on-base percentage in past 10 games, 64 points below season-long percentage), take on starting pitcher Bryan Woo and the Seattle Mariners at T-Mobile Park, Friday at 10:10 PM ET.
+The Chicago White Sox, including Eloy Jimenez (.250 on-base percentage in past 10 games, 63 points below season-long percentage), battle starter Logan Gilbert and the Seattle Mariners at T-Mobile Park, Saturday at 4:10 PM ET.

-He hit a home run while going 1-for-5 in his previous game against the Dodgers.
+In his most recent game he had a one-hit performance (1-for-4) against the Mariners.

 Eloy Jiménez Game Info & Props vs. the Mariners